 Knob: a penis

-Knob head: an insult used to insinuate that the person to which you a referring does in fact have a penis upon their forehead.
+Knob head: an insult used to insinuate that the person to which you are referring does in fact have a penis upon their forehead.
 Can be used equally in the middle of a furious argument, or as a greeting between friends

 Chav: these enterprising young raconteurs: